AlexiaNomena/PSD_cosine_law_matrix/README.md

 `M_{ij} = (h(i, 0)^2 + h(j, 0)^2 - h(i, j)^2)/2`, where `h` is a specific non-negative symmetric function with defined properties.

 ## Description
-`working_example.ipynb`: jupyter notebook to demonstrate that the theory works for two set of points with point coordinated constructed from a contingency dataset and using their representations by Correspondence Analysis.
+`working_points.ipynb`: jupyter notebook to demonstrate that the theory works for two set of points with point coordinated constructed from a contingency dataset and using their representations by Correspondence Analysis.

-`random_example.ipynb`: jupyter notebook to demonstrate that the theory works on randomly generated points (at least it works for the few trials done with our computers)
+`rand_points.ipynb`: jupyter notebook to demonstrate that the theory works on randomly generated points (at least it works for the few trials done with our computers)

-`random_example_changed_dist.ipynb`: same as `random_example.ipynb` but the distance within set was multiplied by a positive constant
+`rand_points_chgdist.ipynb`: same as `random_example.ipynb` but the distance within set was multiplied by a positive constant

 ## Theory
 Mathematical statements and proofs are provided in our paper xxx